YosysHQ/yosys/docs/source/appendix/APPNOTE_010_Verilog_to_BLIF.rst

 Advanced Example: The Amber23 ARMv2a CPU
 ========================================

-Our 2nd example is the Amber23 :cite:p:`amber` ARMv2a CPU.
+Our 2nd example is the `Amber23 ARMv2a CPU`_.
+Once again we base our example on the Verilog code that is included in `yosys-bigsim`_.

-Once again we base our example on the Verilog code that is included in yosys-bigsim :cite:p:`YosysBigsim`.
+.. _Amber23 ARMv2a CPU: http://opencores.org/projects/amber

 .. code-block:: yoscrypt
    :caption: `amber23.ys`